viorble/Lecture-Database/ch05_advanced_data_modeling.md

 - Security-compliant: social secure ID is not good

 # When to Use Composite Primary Keys
-- As identifiers of composite entities, in which each primary key combination is allowed once in M:N relationship
+- As identifiers of composite (bridge, associate) entities, in which each primary key combination is allowed once in M:N relationship
 - As identifiers of weak entities, in which the weak entity has a strong identifying relationship with the parent entity

 ![bg right:50% w:100% CFig05_07](restricted/CFig05_07.jpg)